vanilla/vanilla/README.md

 ## Reporting Security Issues

-Please disclose security issues responsibly by emailing support@vanillaforums.com with a full description or joing our [bug bounty program](https://hackerone.com/vanilla).
+Please disclose security issues responsibly by emailing support@vanillaforums.com with a full description or join our [bug bounty program](https://hackerone.com/vanilla).
+We cannot award bounties outside that program.

 We'll work on releasing an updated version as quickly as possible.
 Please do not email non-security issues; use the [issue tracker](https://github.com/vanilla/vanilla/issues) instead.